tbrownaw 4 months ago

 We’re censoring the internet now?
 And the supposed lovers of freedom and free markets (republicans) are ok with censorship?

-• dumbledoren an hour ago
+• dumbledoren 4 months ago

 It was the land of the free as long as the corporate-owned media could control opinion and the plebs did not have a way of widely publicizing their opinions and sharing info.